SDLTM50910 - Procedure: deferring payment in case of contingent or uncertain consideration FA03/S90: how the application is to be made

 The provisions for the application are set out in paragraphs 10 to 28 of the Stamp Duty Land Tax (Administration) Regulations 2003 (2003/2837).

-The application must be made, in writing, by the filing date of the land transaction return as defined within FA03/S119.
+The application must be made, in writing, within 30 days after the effective date of the transaction as defined in FA03/S119.
 See SDLTM07600.
 Applications cannot be accepted after this time.

-The application should be sent to Birmingham Stamp Office the address is available from:-
+The application should be sent to Stamp Office the address is available here

 Please mark all correspondence with SDLT Deferment Applications.